chung-leong/mocha-skip-if/README.md

 ## Defining conditions

 Multiple conditions can be specified by passing an object to `skip.condition()`.
-This object can in turn contain multiple objects, whose keys are used as semantically meaningful tokens:
+This object can in turn contain multiple objects, whose keys are treated as semantically meaningful tokens:

 ```js
 skip.condition({